The Downtown Gatineau Culture Trail

 Gatineau (Québec) J8X 4C8

-Established in 1980, Galerie Montcalm presents seven exhibitions per year showcasing the work of local, Canadian and international artists working in various visual arts disciplines.
+Established in 1980, Galerie Montcalm presents six exhibitions per year showcasing the work of local, Canadian and international artists working in various visual arts disciplines.
 Recognized as a museum institution, Galerie Montcalm also presents educational displays of objects and artifacts related to art.

 Gatineau (Québec) J8X 2H3